flyteorg/flyte/rsts/concepts/tasks.rst

 4. *Optional* Task interface definition

    In order for tasks to exchange data with each other, a task can define a signature (much like a function/method signature in programming languages).
-A task interface defines the input and output variables - :std:ref:`flyteidl:api_field_flyteidl.core.variablemap.variables` as well as their types :std:ref:`flyteidl:api_msg_flyteidl.core.literaltype`.
+A task interface defines the input and output variables - :std:ref:`variablesentry protos/docs/core/core:variablemap.variablesentry` as well as their types :std:ref:`literaltype protos/docs/core/core:literaltype`.

 Requirements
 ------------